calin-darie/gentle-glow-onyx-boox/README.md

 Look for the included quick settings tile.

-Pro tip: setup a floating navigation ball button to launch the Gentle Glow, so always have it at your fingertips, including on the lock screen.
-You now have a light switch inside the dialog, so you never have pull down quick settings for this if you don't want to.
+Pro tip: setup a floating navigation ball button to launch the Gentle Glow, to always have it at your fingertips, including on the lock screen.

 ## Ways you can help